interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

 If a redeem request is not completed on time, the redeem request can be cancelled.
 The user that initially requested the redeem process calls this function to obtain the Vault's collateral as compensation for not refunding the BTC back to his address.

-The failed Vault is banned from further issue, redeem and replace requests for a pre-defined time period (``PunishmentDelay`` as defined in :ref:`vault-registry`).
+The failed vault is banned from further issue, redeem and replace requests for a pre-defined time period (``PunishmentDelay`` as defined in :ref:`vault-registry`).

 Specification